Learn how seepage to a sub-floor area will affect inhabitants of a house.

 - Musty smell after the house has been closed up for the day or so.

-- Adults or children developing breathing problems.
+- Potential for adults and/or children developing breathing problems.

-- Ponding of water to sub-floor area of a house
+- Ponding of water to sub-floor area.

-- Can cause movement.
+- Cause movement.

 - Deterioration of timber.

 All these items are serious and could have an affect on reselling your house unless rectified urgently.

 Home repairs and maintenance tips

 For independent Building Inspections Brisbane in all suburbs, Qld Home Buyers Inspection Service. qbis.com.au